collective live+work spaces for people going placeswith purpose

 The Locality

-The central Pyrénées and the Occitanie region of France🇫🇷 — nestled where the hills at the edge of the plains meet the mountains, just 500m altitude, yet surrounded by peaks rising high, next to the Spanish border.
+The central Pyrénées and the Occitanie region of France🇫🇷 — nestled where the hills at the edge of the plains meet the mountains, just 500m altitude, yet surrounded by peaks rising high, close to the Spanish border.

 Close to Toulouse (1h40 train with 1 change) and its airport (+40mins).
 Trains from Paris (7h, last 2pm with 2 changes).